jsguru-io/eusi-sdk-node/README.md

 Our API provides you with an easy and elegant interface to make more complex queries.
 Instead of passing simple string to every method from above, you can pass a query object.
 We support these operators: **$like**, **$between**, **$in** and by default for multiple query object props logical AND operator is used.
+They all work the same as related SQL operators.

 ### $like
 Matches substrings (works the same as SQL LIKE operator)